yjs/yjs/examples/PeerJs-Json/README.md

 ```

 This is stupid!
-I don't want to overwrite all my existing properties!
+I need to create new properties!
 Very well..
 The solution is that we merge yatta.value with the new assignment.
 For example: assuming we want to overwrite yatta.value with some object o.
 Then these two rules apply: